adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 ## What’s the CircuitPython team up to this week?

 What is the team up to this week?
-Let’s check in!
+Let’s check in:

 **Dan**